-The Blues had emerged relatively unscathed from a, frankly, turgid first instalment in a raucous Camp Nou -only 2-1 down on aggregate, despite being down to ten men for most of the second half after a questionable red card for Didier Drogba and some Oscar-worthy histrionics.
+The Blues had emerged relatively unscathed from an attritional first instalment in a raucous Camp Nou -only 2-1 down on aggregate, despite being down to ten men for most of the second half after a questionable red card for Didier Drogba and some Oscar-worthy histrionics.

 This was a Chelsea side under a peak Mourinho, strutting towards a maiden Premier League title, and they were at it from the off at Stamford Bridge.
 The Blues would lead within eight minutes - Frank Lampard dispossessing none other than Xavi Hernández (yes, that Xavi), before releasing Mateja Kežman to square for the wily Eidur Gudjohnsen, whose exquisite first touch afforded him the space to slam home.